-Traralgon company Langden Constructions has also completed work on a shared netball and cricket pavilion which is already experiencing extensive usage.
+Gippsland company Langden Constructions has also completed work on a shared netball and cricket pavilion which has experienced extensive usage since opening by the courts.

-A lighting upgrade to the main football oval has been completed by local company Contracting Kings, with new towers installed and higher lux capacity lights now in use.
+A lighting upgrade to the main football oval was completed by local company Contracting Kings, with new towers installed and higher lux capacity lights now in use.

 Four 30 plus metre high light towers with 44 LED lighting fixtures were installed following demolition of the old Telcom poles which were used for many years.

 The new 200 lux LED lighting system allows the grounds to be used for semi-professional game play and professional practice matches.

-Construction is well underway on a full size synthetic football oval neighbouring the Gippsland Power centre of excellence at the site of the former caravan park.
+Construction is well underway on a synthetic football oval neighbouring the Gippsland Power Centre of Excellence at the site of the former caravan park, with surfacing nearing completion.

 Design work was completed by LD-Eng with lead contractor TUFF TURF undertaking the construction project.

 The synthetic ground features a 150 lux LED sport lighting system along with a viewing mound.